The Recover Run club offers a safe space for people in recovery and their supporters to share their stories

 by Catherine Currin | photography by Bob Karp

 Matt Elliott and Justin Garrity love to run—and not just for fitness.
-They found that spending time outside, exercising, with like-minded friends, was proving to be a way to work through their struggles and successes in recovery from addition.
+They found that spending time outside, exercising, with like-minded friends, was proving to be a way to work through their struggles and successes in recovery from addiction.
 That realization led the two to found the Oak City Recovery Run Club (OCRRC), a twice-a-week running club that fosters a diverse community through exercise.
 “I read an article in Runner’s World about running impacting the homeless community and people in recovery, and I thought, ‘Why doesn’t this exist in Raleigh?’” says Garrity, who found that most of the city’s social running clubs met at a brewery or a pub.

 The OCRRC held its first meeting in early 2017, and since then, they’ve had over 300 people participate.
 The idea was to create a safe space combining exercise and recovery support, where anyone is welcome to join.
 “Speed, pace, distance… none of it really matters,” says Garrity.
 “Running is an easy way for people to connect.
 We’re trying to decrease the stigma around people with addiction,” says club leader Matthew Smith.
 The club works closely with the residents at Healing Transitions, where Elliott and Garrity first met, but the group is not affiliated with or exclusive to those in the organization.
 “The club is open to whoever wants a positive space to come run.
 It’s about integrating the recovery community with the running community,” says Garrity.
 Beyond helping those in recovery or emerging from homelessness, the OCRRC has become a way to share their journey with friends and family, even if they’re not sober.
 “It’s an avenue to introduce people to this side of my life,” says Smith.
 “It’s something I can do that is recovery-related where I can also share my external interests.”